kivS/Fluctus/README.md

 ## Native Desktop App

 ### Structure
-  - main.ts implements http server, global logging, auto-update, notifications, player positioning in screen
+  - main.ts implements http server, global logging, auto-update, notifications, player panel positioning in screen
-  - on http call from web extension, main.ts calls starts a renderer process to display player(player depends on request. eg: youtube player)
+  - on http call from web extension, main.ts starts a renderer process to display player panel(player depends on request. eg: youtube player)
-  - the player process has no access to node api and communicates with the main process via a preload script
+  - the player panel process has no access to node api and communicates with the main process via a preload script
-  - the preload script implements pre-defined main resources the video player can access to
+  - the preload script implements pre-defined main resources the player panel can access to

 ### Versioning